 - 1. Examine existing facility versus what is to be built.
-This is a major task on jobs other than resurfacing.

-- 2. Coordinate with bridge designer.

-- 3. Involve the Construction office as early as practical for input on alternate traffic control plans.

-- 4. Color or mark the plan-profile sheets to show existing roadway versus new construction.
+This is a major task on jobs other than resurfacing. - 2.
+Coordinate with bridge designer. - 3.
+Involve the Construction office as early as practical for input on alternate traffic control plans. - 4.
+If a temporary ACROW panel bridge is required see Instructions for Design Standards for Index 21600 (IDS 21600) for more information. - 5.
+Color or mark the plan-profile sheets to show existing roadway versus new construction.
 Then, check station by station, the plan sheet against cross section sheets.
 Make notes on plan sheets as to drop-offs or other problems.
-Use profile grade lines or centerlines for reference points.

-- 5. List out major tasks to be completed, such as:

-- a.
-Construct new WB Roadway

-- b.
-Construct new EB Roadway

-- Construct frontage roads
+Use profile grade lines or centerlines for reference points. - 6.
+List out major tasks to be completed, such as: - Construct new WB Roadway - b.
+Construct new EB Roadway - c.
+Construct frontage roads - d.

-- d.
 Construct bridge/flyover